Lightning-AI/pytorch-lightning/docs/source/lightning_module.rst

 Training epoch-level metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you want to calculate epoch-level metrics and log them, use the `TrainResult.log` method
+If you want to calculate epoch-level metrics and log them, use the `.log` method

 .. code-block:: python